Hamlabs/ArcticTracker-ESP32/README.md

 A [web-client is here](https://github.com/Hamlabs/ArcticTracker-Webapp): This is also contained in the tracker itself to allow configuration using the softAP mode.
 A smartphone app is under way.

 The webserver uses HTTPS (SSL/TLS).
 In the current version, a self-signed certificate is embedded in the firmware.
 This means that you will need to accept an exception for this certificate in the browser the first time you access the tracker.
 Also, if the private key is embedded into published firmware code, it can (for skilled hackers) be exposed.
 This doesn't affect the authentication scheme though.
 For stronger security consider building your firmware yourself and be sure to create a new certificate.
+A certificate signed by a CA could be used.

 ## Building the firmware
 It can be built with *esp-idf* (version 5.0.x) and the *idf.py* tool.
 Follow the instructions to install the *esp-idf* and run the necessary scripts there first to set it up.
 Download the *Arctic Tracker* repository in another directory. cd to this directory and run the following commands to add external components.: